Choosing the best survival radio: Top 10 for savvy survivors

 As one of the most modern hiking and camping accessories we’ve seen, the Eton is a market leader in functionality.

 The Bluetooth streaming is a fantastic extra touch.
-Just keep in mind it might take you a while to figure out how to use this device.
-The instructions aren’t extremely helpful, and there are components which seem flimsy, like the hand crank.
+Just remember it might take you a while to figure out how to use this device.
+The instructions aren’t extremely helpful, and some components seem flimsy, like the hand crank.

 Pros: